*Individual results may vary

 How pregnancy affects your body

-A woman’s breasts, for instance, usually get larger as they get ready to lactate and then smaller after lactation ceases, often times leaving the breasts with less volume, reduced firmness and more skin than before pregnancy.
-As these changes occur to differing degrees in various women, as well as the fact that the breast’s ability to recover from these alterations also vary from woman to woman, and notwithstanding the fact that breasts are of many different sizes and shapes to begin with, women need options when it comes to breast rejuvenation.
-Sometimes a woman just requires some extra volume to rejuvenate her breasts (breast augmentation), but sometimes all that extra skin leaves the breast very underfilled and sagging, thus resulting in requests for a breast lift or breast augmentation and a lift.
-Other women who are perhaps, well endowed in this area to begin with find themselves maybe even larger after pregnancy or now the breasts are not as perky and are heavy and sagging thus needing a reduction in size.
+Sometimes, a woman just requires some extra volume to rejuvenate her breasts (breast augmentation).
+Still, sometimes, all that extra skin leaves the breast very underfilled and sagging, thus resulting in requests for a breast lift or breast augmentation and a lift.
+Other women who are perhaps well endowed in this area, to begin with, find themselves maybe even larger after pregnancy, or now the breasts are not as perky and are heavy and sagging, thus needing a reduction in size.

 Lastly, even the genitalia change after pregnancy.
-The labia minora, the inner lips of the vulva sometimes enlarge and/or thicken.
+The labia minora, the inner lips of the vulva, sometimes enlarge or thicken.
 This can lead to concerns about appearance, discomfort during intercourse as the skin is pulled inwards, discomfort during certain activities, and irritation in clothing.
 The procedure to correct this is called a “labiaplasty” (labia meaning “lip”).

 How Soon After Delivery Can You Get A Mommy Makeover?